pollardlab/microSLAM/README.md

-After detecting population structure associated with the trait (`y`), the next step is to fit a series of mixed effects models to evaluate independent associations between each gene and `y`, while adjusting for population structure using the random effects estimated in Step 2.
+After detecting population structure associated with the trait (`y`), the next step is to fit a series of mixed effects models to evaluate independent associations between each gene and `y`, while adjusting for population structure using the random effects estimated in step two.
-A t-testis then performed to assess the significance of each gene's association with y ($\beta$).
+A t-test was then performed to assess the significance of each gene's association with y ($\beta$).

 Genes that are rapidly gained or lost may exhibit such independent associations.